Baritone horn: Developments in North America

-In the US at the start of the American Civil War, there were only a small number of military bands; the few that did exist included the United States Marine Band, the United States Military Academy Band, several Regular Army regimental bands, and bands associated with state militias.
-The War Department General Order no. 48 issued on 31 July 1861 entitled 2 field musicians (buglers or fifes and drummers) per company of soldiers and a band of 16-24 musicians for each regiment.
-These groups adopted bugles and saxhorns, including B♭ baritones and euphoniums.
+In the US at the start of the American Civil War, there were only a small number of military bands: the United States Marine Band, the United States Military Academy Band, several Regular Army regimental bands, and bands associated with state militias.
+In July 1861, the Department of War ordered a full band of at least 16 musicians be assigned to each regiment, and two field musicians per company, playing bugle, fife, or drum.
+These groups adopted bugles and saxhorns, including B baritones and euphoniums.
 Over-the-shoulder varieties were frequently employed, as the backward-pointing bell of the instrument allowed troops marching behind the band to more easily hear the music.

 During the course of the American Civil War from 1861 to 1865, US instrument makers produced tens of thousands of brass instruments, and many have survived in museums.
 After the war, the bands and their music remained popular, and manufacturing demand for bugles and saxhorns remained strong.
-From these ensembles and musicians emerged the American drum and bugle corps tradition, standardising on instruments in G by the early 1890s.
+From these ensembles and musicians emerged the American drum and bugle corps tradition, which standardised on brass instruments pitched in G by the early 1890s.